keenanpayne/keenanpayne.com/_posts/2017-12-22-introduction.md

 ---
 title:  'Just another "hello, world" introduction'
+meta:
+  description: 'A brief introduction to me and this blog.'
 ---

 Hello, my name is Keenan Payne, which you probably already discerned if you're reading this post.
 If you haven't, greetings it's nice to meet you. 👋🏻